vrajesh007/Tweet-Sentiment-Analyzer/README.md

 • In this project, I also introduce an algorithm designed to extract emotional signals from large-scale tweet data for sentiment analysis.
 To identify influential social communities, a new method was implemented that assigns a metric value to each user’s emotionally-charged posts.
 The project includes comprehensive election-related sentiment analysis using multiple sentiment-analysis tools.

 Technologies used:
+• Python
+• Machine Learning
+• AI
-Python, Machine Learning, AI, Deep Learning
+• Deep Learning

+Tools used:
+• Mongo DB
+• SVM
+• Anaconda
+• NPL
+• Probability Modules
+• Sentiment Classification Techniques